ndcbe/controls/Syllabus.md

 Each team will give a 6-minute final presentation to the class on their project.
 Here is a suggested presentation outline:
 1. **Motivation**.
 Describe why your problem is interesting and excited.
 Why did you choose it as a final project?
 2. **Mathematical Model**.
 Briefly explain the mathematical model for the system you studied.
 If your project focused on a numerical or statistical method, you may skip this slide and instead use two slides to describe the method in detail.
 3. **Methods**.
 Describe the analysis procedure or methods you used in the project.
-Many groups will find it most effective to make a flowchart that shows their steps, e.g., construct model, regress model, tune controller, verify performance via simuluation.
+Many groups will find it most effective to make a flowchart that shows their steps, e.g., construct model, regress model, tune controller, verify performance via simulation.
 4. **Cool Result 1**.
-Highlight one result you find very exciting and can explain qucikly.
+Highlight one result you find very exciting and can explain quickly.
 5. **Cool Result 2**.
 Highlight another result you find exciting.
 6. **Take Away Message or Lessons Learned**.
 What are the few essential things your audience should remember about the project?
 If you were telling a story about this project in a job interview, what would the punch line/conclusion of your story be?

 Teams are welcome to customize the above suggested presentation outline; however, each presentation must include all of the elements described above.
+A good rule-of-thumb is one slide per minute in a presentation.

 Teams will submit their slides by 7am the morning of their assigned presentation time.
 The instructors will then compile these into one PowerPoint presentation.